Caer en tentación

-Caer en tentación (English: Fall Into Temptation) is a Mexican telenovela produced by Giselle González for Televisa, and it started airing on Mexican broadcast channel Las Estrellas on 18 September 2017, and concluded on 11 February 2018.
-It is based on the Argentine drama by Erika Halvorsen and Gonzalo Demaría, titled Amar después de amar.
+Caer en tentación (English: Fall Into Temptation) is a Mexican telenovela produced by Giselle González for Televisa.
+It is a remake of the 2017 Argentine telenovela Amar después de amar, created by Erika Halvorsen and Gonzalo Demaría.
 The series stars Silvia Navarro, Gabriel Soto, Adriana Louvier, and Carlos Ferro.
+It aired on Las Estrellas from 18 September 2017 to 11 February 2018.
+In the United States, it aired on Univision from 16 October 2017 to 2 March 2018.

+Caer en tentación won ten awards out of 18 nominations at the Premios TVyNovelas 2018, including the Best Telenovela of the Year, Best Cast, Best Original Story or Adaptation, Best Direction, and Best Co-lead Actor for Carlos Ferro.
+The theme song "Saturno" performed by Pablo Alborán also won the award for Best Musical Theme.

-Plot summary
+Plot

+Caer en tentación is a thrilling story of two families marked by a tragedy that discovers the infidelity between two married couples.
+The story is told in two different timelines: the past (pasado) and the present (época actual).

-Raquel and Damián are happily married with two children.
-Destiny leads Damián to meet Carolina and feels an undeniable attraction towards her.
-Damián did not know that Carolina was already married to Santiago Álvarado, a construction architect with whom she has two children.
+Raquel and Damián Becker are a wealthy and happy couple with two children, Mía and Fede.
+Destiny leads Damián to meet Carolina and feel an undeniable attraction towards her.
+Damián did not know that Carolina is already married to Santiago Álvarado, a construction architect with whom she has two children, Nico and Lola.
 When Raquel drops off her son Fede at school, she accidentally backs her car to Santiago's truck, and they realize that their sons know each other.
 Raquel volunteers to pay for the damages but Santiago refuses.
-Raquel insists and goes to the Álvarado home with Damián.
-The two couples become great friends.
-But the desire between Damián and Carolina is stronger than their marriage commitment and both decide to deceive to their spouses.
-Damián and Carolina have a terrible car accident.
+Raquel insists and visits the Álvarado family's house alongside Damián.
+The two couples become great friends, but the forbidden love between Damián and Carolina is stronger than their marriage commitment and both decide to deceive to their spouses.
+One night, Damián and Carolina have a terrible car accident at the forest.
 Rescuers only find a seriously injured Damián, and Carolina has mysteriously disappeared from the scene.
-During the investigation by the police, Raquel and Santiago learn that their spouses are lovers.
+During the investigation by the police, Raquel and Santiago learns that their spouses are lovers.